yanshanhuang/public/README.md

 ## **How to play**
 Gameplay:

-1)This game requires two people to play together.One person holds Box A, and the other person holds Box B.
+1) This game requires two people to play together.One person holds Box A, and the other person holds Box B.

-2) The person holding Box A needs to complete Challenge 1 (Game) on the box A to charge it,
+2) The person holding Box A needs to complete Challenge 1 (Game) on the box A to charge it.

 3) and then another challenge will show up, it requires persona A to make Box B happy by going and embracing the person holding Box B to complete Box B's charging.